RealEstateCore/ExcelRDF/docs/README.md

 ## Installation instructions

-1. Add this site, i.e., https://karlhammar.com/ to your your Trusted Sites list in the Control Panel (this is required as I do not have a for-pay code-signing certificate).
+1. Add the project site from which the ClickOnce solution is served (i.e., https://karlhammar.com/ExcelRDF/) to your your Trusted Sites list in the Control Panel.
+This is required as I do not have a for-pay code-signing certificate.
-2. Download and execute setup.exe.
+2. Download and execute setup.exe from the [releases page](https://github.com/hammar/ExcelRDF/releases).
-3. ...
-4. Profit!
+3. There is no step 3.

+## Usage instructions

+TBD.